Janith96/Janith96/README.md

 - 😄 Pronouns: He/Him
 - 🔭 I’m currently working on some private projects... when i have time!
-- 🌱 I’m currently learning mobile app development with flutter.
+- 🌱 Learning mobile app development with flutter.
 - ⚡ Favorite editor: VS Code